adicu/learn.devfe.st/datascience/index.md

 print(review_ids[0])
 ```

-    Come to Boba Guys and take the train to Strawberry Matcha heaven. ððµ
+    Come to Boba Guys and take the train to Strawberry Matcha heaven. 🍓
     56d612c0498e1bd10360dca8